worktheclock/nix.dev/source/tutorials/nix-language.md

 :::{note}
 The Nix language by default uses lazy evaluation, and will only compute values when needed.

-Some examples show results of strict evaluation for clarity.
+Some examples show the results of strict evaluation for clarity.
 If your output does not match the example, try prepending `:p` to the input expression.

 Example: